lendZ1/GameEngine/README.md

 Input method in settings might make input in the engine work incorrectly, as holding down keys might register as a trying to type special characters.
 This is tested on KDE Plasma.

+On Wayland, running will give an error that a restricted method was called, because wayland does not allow GL to set the windows position.
+This is fine